 A therapist should offer you more strategies to cope with your husband’s work schedule and may also be able to offer him details on how to change his work habits.
 Think of online therapy to help with this since it doesn’t have to be utilized during work hours.

 When you feel like your workaholichusband ruining marriage, this is something you have to work through.
 You should stop stressing so much about what isn’t being done or what he is missing out on and just keep doing you.

 At some point, a workaholic may regret what they missed out on, but they may not.
 You just have to make sure thatyou take care of yourself, your kids, and your home, so everyone has what they need.
 You can’t change someone’s behavior for them.

 9. Start a new routine

 Even if you have been at a loss on how to deal with a workaholic husband, it is okay to celebrate the small things.
-The small things can help you from
+The small things can help you in staying motivated and hopeful.

 It can be difficult to know what to do when your husband works too much, but there are ways to deal with it.
 Consider these ways referring to how to deal with a workaholic husband, and make sure you are doing everything you can as well.